GPR-ZRH/P4Install/UnrealEngine4/README.md

 It would be nice if we did not have to use a command line interface for once, but unfortunately we need to make sure perforce actually uses the .p4ignore file(s).

-Start you CMD or terminal and enter the following:
+Start your CMD or terminal and enter the following:

 ```
 	p4 set P4IGNORE=.p4ignore